EPFL-ADA-2017/ada2017-hw/project/README.md

 Although the main part of the project can be seen in the [project notebook](https://github.com/nunomota/ada2017-hw/blob/master/project/project.ipynb), there are other important directories than contain interesting information:

-* [parsers](https://github.com/nunomota/ada2017-hw/tree/master/project/parsers): Contains notebooks specifically designed to parse, filter and format the data from the used datasets
+* [parsers](https://github.com/nunomota/ada2017-hw/tree/master/project/parsers): Contains notebooks specifically designed to parse and format the data from the used datasets
 * [analyzers](https://github.com/nunomota/ada2017-hw/tree/master/project/analyzers): Contains notebooks that perform exploratory analysis on parsed datasets (to either help with feature selection or categorization)
+* [filters](https://github.com/nunomota/ada2017-hw/tree/master/project/filters): Contains notebooks designed to filters the data parsed in a previous step
 * [scripts](https://github.com/nunomota/ada2017-hw/tree/master/project/parsers): Contains python scripts to be used as modules for several steps of the project
 * [data](https://github.com/nunomota/ada2017-hw/tree/master/project/data): Contains both the *raw* and *parsed* datasets generated by our notebooks - for memory concerns, the *raw* directory is zipped
+* [spark](https://github.com/nunomota/ada2017-hw/tree/master/project/spark) : Contains python scripts used to attempt to retrieve the data from the Spark Cluster
 * [report](https://github.com/nunomota/ada2017-hw/tree/master/project/report): Contains the report for the project

 ## Completed Milestones